ruanmello1/motivation/README.md

 # Motivation
-Motivation is a mobile app that shows motivational phrases by according the selected category.
+Motivation is a mobile app that shows motivational phrases according to the selected category.

 ## Features